Jack Hawkins

-John Edward Hawkins, CBE (14 September 1910 – 18 July 1973) was an English actor, who worked on stage and in film from the 1930s until the 1970s.
+John Edward Hawkins (14 September 1910 – 18 July 1973) was an English actor, who worked on stage and in film from the 1930s until the 1970s.
 He was known for his portrayal of military men, said to "endow the countless figures of authority he played with a formidable screen presence."
 One of the most popular British film stars of the 1950s, he was nominated for four BAFTA Awards for Best British Actor.

 Biography

 Hawkins was born at 45 Lyndhurst Road, Wood Green, in Middlesex (now London Borough of Haringey), the son of a builder.
 He was educated at Wood Green's Trinity County Grammar School, where, aged eight, he joined the school choir.

 By the age of ten Hawkins had joined the local operatic society, and made his stage debut in Patience by Gilbert and Sullivan.
 His parents enrolled him in the Italia Conti Academy, and whilst he was studying there he made his London stage debut, when aged thirteen, playing the Elf King in Where the Rainbow Ends at the Holborn Empire on Boxing Day, December 1923, a production that also included the young Noël Coward.
 The following year, aged 14, he played the page in a production of Saint Joan by George Bernard Shaw.
 Five years later he was in a production of Beau Geste alongside Laurence Olivier.

 He appeared on Broadway in Journey's End at the age of 18.